gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Items Guide.md

 **1.21.101**
 - Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal

+**Preview 1.21.110.20**
+- Copper Golem Statues are normally unstackable in survival but if you manage to dupe a copper golem statue you will be able to have stackable copper golem statues.